bearmug/functional-sandbox/readme.md

 }
 ```

-And import it inside client code to comply with conversions awareness rule:
+...And import it inside client code to comply with conversions awareness rule:
 ```scala
 import RationalConversions._ // import at the same package level
 ```

-After these steps we may run requests like below and output is still our
+After these steps we may run requests like below and output will have type ``Rational`` number:
-``Rational`` number:
 ```scala
 val im = (2, 3) * (1, 22) + (1, 2) / (1, 6)
 > im: org.bearmug.rationals.Rational = 100/33
 ```

 ## Compare with Java
-Java class wit similar functional implemented and tested [here](src/main/java/org/bearmug/rationals/RationalJ.java)
+Java class with similar functional implemented and tested [here](src/main/java/org/bearmug/rationals/RationalJ.java)
-As it is easy to see it is much more verbose, has no these features with
-implicit conversions and operators overloading.
-Things stay the same.
+Easy to see that Java code much more verbose, has no features with implicit conversions and operators overloading.